The 20 Best Antisynthetase Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Siamak Moghadam-Kia, MD, specializes in rheumatology and is certified in internal medicine and rheumatology by the American Board of Internal Medicine.
 He practices at University of Pittsburgh Physicians, Department of Medicine, Division of Rheumatology and is affiliated with UPMC Magee-Womens Hospital, UPMC Mercy, and UPMC Presbyterian.
 He received his medical degree from Tehran University of Medical Sciences and completed his residency at Medstar Georgetown University Hospital / Medstar Washington Hospital Center, followed by his rheumatology fellowship at UPMC.
 Dr. Moghadam is rated as an Advanced provider by MediFind in the treatment of Antisynthetase Syndrome.
-His top areas of expertise are Myositis, Dermatomyositis, Polymyositis, and Antisynthetase Syndrome.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Myositis, Dermatomyositis, Polymyositis, and Antisynthetase Syndrome.
+Dr. Moghadam is board certified in American Board Of Internal Medicine.
+Dr. Moghadam is currently accepting new patients.

 Learn about our expert tiers